erinstrybis/rlc-site/content/about.md

 ---

 ## Giving
->“(We) help God's people grow in their relationship with Jesus through the use of the time, talents and finances God has entrusted to them.”
+>“(We) help God's people grow in their relationship with Jesus through use of the time, talents and finances God has entrusted to them.”
 >-Charles R. Lane in _Ask, Thank, Tell_

 God has given us so much, we respond in love and good stewardship of all we have and are.